 Day 1: Port Arthur – Surveyors

-4km | 1 hour boat ride + 2 hours walk / Fitbit stats: 14,227 steps
+4km | 1 hour boat ride + 2 hour walk

 Day 1 begins at Port Arthur Historic Site where you sign in, collect your important information and probably remember you’ve forgotten to pack your toothbrush.
 When booking your walk, you have the choice between two time slots for the boat ride.